input-output-hk/partner-chains/docs/user-guides/manual-setup.md

   --sidechain-signing-key <PARTNER_CHAIN_SIGNING_KEY> \
   --registration-utxo <REGISTRATION_UTXO>
 ```
-* GENESIS_UTXO is the UTXO that identifies partner chain
+* GENESIS_UTXO is the UTXO that identifies a partner chain
 * STAKE_POOL_OPERATOR_SIGNING_KEY is the `cborHex` without the first 4 characters of _StakePoolSigningKey_ed25519_ key file.
 This is cold key, therefore this command is intented to be used on an offline machine.
 * PARTNER_CHAIN_SIGNING_KEY is hex of the ecdsa key created the first step of this guide, `secretSeed` field of the `key generate` output.